docsforadobe/after-effects-scripting-guide/readme.md

 Currently, the following [callouts](https://docsify.js.org/#/helpers?id=important-content) are in use in this project.
 Try to keep one piece of data per note, for easier parsing.

 ```
+!!! note
-?> **Note:** Notes detail version added, and/or relevant pieces of information.
+    Notes detail version added, and/or relevant pieces of information.

+!!! tip
-?> **Tip:** Tips detail version added, and/or relevant pieces of information.
+    Tips detail version added, and/or relevant pieces of information.

+!!!! warning
-!> **Warning:** Warnings convey negative behaviours, or when something won't work the way you'd expect.
+    Warnings convey negative behaviours, or when something won't work the way you'd expect.
 ```

 ---